dunglas/symfony-docker/docs/build.md

 To install a non-stable version of Laravel, use the `STABILITY` environment variable during the build.
 The value must be [a valid Composer stability option](https://getcomposer.org/doc/04-schema.md#minimum-stability).

-For instance, use the following command to use the development branch of Symfony:
+For instance, use the following command to use the development branch of Laravel:

 On Linux: